-Round trip transportation is $100 per person or $75 per person for parties of 4 or more.
+Round-trip transportation is $100 per person.
 We provide transportation to/from Great Falls International Airport per the following schedule only:

 Arrival: We typically pick up guests between 12:30 p.m. and 1:30 p.m. on Sundays, and will depart Great Falls no later than 2 pm.
 If your arrival is after 2 pm, you must rent a car.

 Departure: The JJJ van will leave the Ranch around 9:30 a.m. on Fridays, arriving in Great Falls at approximately 11:30 a.m.

 *Please make flight arrivals before 2 p.m. and departures after 12:00 p.m.
 If your itinerary must fall outside of this schedule, you can either rent a car or arrange to stay in one of the many motels in Great Falls the night prior to, or after your stay.
 Contact us for help with hotel special rates.

 *We are not responsible for flight delays and will not make the other guests being transported wait past the scheduled times.
 If your arrival flight is late, you have a 6 am departure flight, or your arrival/departure is outside the schedule, you must rent a car.